ColinFay/hordes/r-hordes/README.md

 The `{hordes}` R package simplifies data translation from R to NodeJS.

-For example, here is a function that spits base64 encoding of a ggplot, which can then be read by NodeJS.
+For example, to share images, you can create a function in a package (here named “`{hordex}`”) that does:

 ``` r
 ggpoint <- function(n) {